expertiza/expertiza/README.md

 4. We have changed if to unless wherever necessary.
 5. Changed " == 0" expression to ".zero?"
 6. Used `if (var)` instead of `if (var == true)`
-7. We have used array checking and made changes according to the follwing rules:
+7. We have used array checking and made changes according to the following rules:
     * Use [].empty? instead of [].length == 0 or [].length.zero?
     * Use [:foo].any? instead of [:foo].length > 0
     * Use [:foo].one? instead of [:foo].length == 1